Evaporating black holes: constraints on anomalous emission mechanisms: Constraints on black hole evaporation

 \subsection{Bounds from stochastic radiation}

 An equally stringent bound can be derived from the absence of stochastic gravitational radiation.
-Unlike in the constraints discussed above, where the BH mass loss could be due to the emission of any kind of particles, here we will {\it assume} that there is some mechanism (for example, one of those discussed in the introduction) whereby BHs have an anomalously high energy loss, likely of quantum nature, dominated by the emission of gravitons.
+Unlike in the constraints discussed above, where the BH mass loss could be due to the emission of any kind of particles, here we will {\it assume} that there is some mechanism (for example, one of those discussed in the introduction) whereby BHs can have an anomalously high energy loss, likely of quantum nature, dominated by the emission of gravitons.
 Given the only scale of the problem -- the BH mass $M$ -- we take the GW emission to be dominated by gravitons which in the source frame have a frequency \bea f_s \approx 32.3 \mathrm{kHz}\({M\over \Msun}\)^{-1}\,. \eea

 If BHs do have an intrinsic mass loss rate $\dot{M}$ due to the emission of gravitons, then the incoherent superposition of unresolvable GWs from a BH population can produce a stochastic GW background (SGWB).
+See, e.g., \cite{Dong:2015yjs} where the GW background due to standard Hawking radiation from a population of primordial BHs was computed.
 Let us therefore estimate this SGWB and explore its detectability with LIGO~\cite{TheLIGOScientific:2014jea} and future GW detectors such as the Neutron Star Extreme Matter Observatory (NEMO)~\cite{Ackley:2020atn}, Cosmic Explorer (CE)~\cite{Evans:2016mbw} and the Einstein Telescope (ET) \cite{Punturo:2010zz,Maggiore:2019uih}.